Preservation Greensboro Development Fund

 Located at 2058 Brentwood Street in the Springfield section of South High Point

-One of North Carolina’s most interesting Civil War-era historic sites was donated to the Preservation Greensboro’s Development Fund, which in turn sold the property to a nonprofit with plans to restore the property.
+Through the advocacy of Preservation Greensboro, one of North Carolina’s most interesting Civil War-era historic sites was donated to the Preservation Greensboro’s Development Fund, which in turn sold the property to a nonprofit with plans to restore the property.

 The Model Farm is located on Brentwood Street in the southern section of High Point.
 The house was constructed around 1867 just after the Civil War by Quakers, and stands as an important site representing Quaker history.
 It was important for providing new agricultural technology to farmers in the state that were suffering from the devastation caused by the Civil War.
 During the 1870s and 1880s, the farm attracted a great deal of attention for its progressive and innovative agricultural practices.
 It was so successful that North Carolina Governor Jonathan Worth proclaimed the farm as the “only green spot” in the Carolinas.